melezhik/sparky/README.md

 # Disable project

-You can disable project builds by setting `disable` option to true:
+You can disable job runs by setting `disable` option to true:

 ```bash
 $ nano ~/.sparky/projects/teddy-bear-app/sparky.yaml

 disabled: true
 ```
-It's handy when you start a new project and don't want to add it into build pipeline.

 # Advanced topics

+Following are some advanced topics, that might be of interest once you are familar with a basis.

 # Job UIs